aramboi/dotfiles/README.md

 install/update (tested on Ubuntu >= 14.04)
 ------------------------------------------

 The following line is just for reference.
-Do not run, unless you want your git commits to have my name in them. ;)
+Do not use unless you know what you are doing.

     wget -qO- https://raw.githubusercontent.com/aramboi/dotfiles/master/install.sh | /bin/bash

-It installs git, zsh, pip, flake8, tmux, ack, vim (+vundle+plugins) and sets up symbolic links to the dotfiles in the home folder.
+It installs git, zsh, pip, tmux, ack, vim (+vundle+plugins) and sets up symbolic links to the dotfiles in the home folder.